slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 But data shows people want more feedback but monthly, not daily.

 <!--
+- Try to replace the above phrases with "one option is to..." and change your thinking to complete the thought in a way that makes sense.
+Avoid picking favorite solutions and presenting them as the clear winner or only option.
+It'll get you thinking in terms of pros and cons and how to persuade other people by appealing to their point of view.
+It will make you appear more level-headed and capable of making decisions that are good for the business.
+It'll also remind you of (and force you to fully consider) the frequently hidden option that's often forgotten when presenting a new idea or direction, which is the status quo.
 - Amazon’s “two-pizza teams”: The ultimate divisional organization
 - a great manager is a great facilitator